theapache64/boil/README.md

 # boil 🔥

-> Boil makes copy-paste easier 🤗
+> Boil makes copy-paste even easier 🤗

 Boil is a CLI companion to add boilerplate codes to your gradle project